How it Works

 - If a vendor assigns any order via Pruvan share to a vendor who has a paid Pruvan subscription plan the assigning vendor is not required to have a paid Pruvan subscription plan.

-Scenario #1 – This vendor starts using Pruvan for a sponsored named integration.
+Use Case #1 – This vendor starts using Pruvan for a sponsored named integration.
 He receives a sponsored order and completes workflow correctly – 100% within the Pruvan mobile app and within workflow guidelines.
 No need for Pruvan premium features.

 Free Pruvan Sub-User Account – no charges incurred to vendor